BloomTech-Labs/ds/docs/planning.md

 - Automate tasks when you can't give step-by-step instructions, but you can give many labeled examples
 - Predict or estimate uncertain information
 - Give users personalized recommendations
-- Organize data into similar groups ("users like you", "items like this")

 Refer to these additional resources: